 The MORS group (Micro)

-Research by micro faculty and students in the MORS group focuses on a broad range of questions on topics including judgment and decision making, status and power, organizational culture, gender, ethics, diversity, negotiations, and nonverbal interaction.
-To tackle these questions, faculty, and students build new theory, develop rigorous research designs, collect data (often via experiments), analyze results, and prepare their research for dissemination via academic conferences and peer-reviewed journals.
+Research by micro faculty and students in the MORS group focuses on a broad range of questions on topics including judgment and decision-making, status and power, organizational culture, gender, ethics, diversity, negotiations, and nonverbal interaction.
+To tackle these questions, faculty, and students build new theories, develop rigorous research designs, collect data (often via experiments), analyze results, and prepare their research for dissemination via academic conferences and peer-reviewed journals.
 The program aims to train the next generation of behavioral scientists.

 Micro track program